crawl/crawl/crawl-ref/docs/crawl_manual.rst

   help them through the early Dungeon.
 Wands have a limited number of uses, though, so they'll want to upgrade from their club ASAP.

-Transmuters
+Shapeshifters
-  Transmuters use talismans to shift their body into different forms, granting them uncanny power but making them unable to use some items.
+  Shapeshifters use talismans to shift their body into different forms, granting them uncanny power but making them unable to use some items.
   They enter the dungeon with a beast talisman and a potion of lignification.